pingcap/tidb-operator/en/restore-from-s3.md

 kubectl get rt -n test2 -owide
 ```

-In the above example, the backup data stored in the `spec.s3.path` path on the S3-compatible storage is restored to the `spec.to.host` TiDB cluster.
+In the examples above, the backup data stored in the `spec.s3.path` path on the S3-compatible storage is restored to the `spec.to.host` TiDB cluster.
 For the configuration of the S3-compatible storage, refer to [backup-s3.yaml](backup-to-s3.md#ad-hoc-backup-process).

 More `Restore` CRs are described as follows: